-- 25. The Academy defines acceptable behaviour as that which promotes courtesy, cooperation and consideration from all students in terms of their relationships with other students within/outside the Academy, with staff, visitors or other persons within/outside the Academy premises. - 26.
+- 25. The Academy defines acceptable behaviour as that which promotes students to be ready to learn, to be respectful, and responsible at all times, both in terms of their relationships with other students within/outside the Academy, with staff, visitors or other persons within/outside the Academy premises and in the way they conduct themselves around the Academy and approach their learning - 26.
 The Academy has identified examples of unacceptable behaviour as that which disrupts the learning or threatens the health, safety or wellbeing of other members of the Academy community.
 Examples include name calling, verbal abuse, threatening language, intimidation, physical abuse, bullying and harassment, including racist, sexist, and homophobic abuse.
-Peer on Peer Abuse including Sexual Violence and Sexual Harassment can be referred to in more detail in the Q3 Academies Trust's Child Protection Policy. - 27.
-The Academy communicates regularly the standards of acceptable and unacceptable student behaviour to students and parents/carers through the Academy rules, Academy prospectus, student diaries, Home-Academy Partnership agreement, Academy assemblies, Tutor time, and Academy newsletters. - 28.
+Peer on Peer Abuse including Sexual Violence and Sexual Harassment can be referred to in more detail in the Q3 Academies' Child Protection Policy. - 27.
+The Academy communicates regularly the standards of acceptable and unacceptable student behaviour to students and parents/carers through the Academy rules, Academy prospectus, Academy and Home Partnership agreement, Academy assemblies, and Tutor Time. - 28.
 The Academy communicates the standards of acceptable and unacceptable student behaviour to staff through the staff handbook and the staff training programme.

-Recognition, rewards and sanctions
+Recognition, rewards, and sanctions